 Camberwell Medical Group offers mix billing services through both walk-in and by appointment consultations.
 Patients are encouraged to book an appointment prior to their visit, as walk-ins may result in experiencing a longer wait times.

-We offer bulk billed GP appointments for all patients between 9am- 5pm Monday to Friday.
+We offer bulk billed GP appointments for all patients between 8am - 6pm Monday to Friday.
+On Saturday's, ALL patients are privately billed.
 Direct claiming for private health insurance is also available for GP appointments.
 Click here to visit our fees page to learn more.

 Please note that priority is always given to medical emergencies and sick children.
 Our doctors spend as much time as necessary with every patient, so there can be delays at times.

 If more than one person from your family wishes to see the doctor at the same time, please make sure a separate appointment is made for each family member.

 To book an appointment, call 03 9835 7611 or click the "book appointment" button.